Why You Shouldn’t “Take a Deep Breath” When You’re Stressed

-People who tell you to “take a deep breath” probably think they are preventing overbreathing by keeping you from hyperventilating.
-The thing is, taking in a lot of air and holding it in is still overbreathing.
+People who tell you to “take a deep breath” probably think they’re preventing over-breathing by keeping you from hyperventilating.
+The thing is, taking in a lot of air and holding it in is still over-breathing.
 You’re still activating your sympathetic nervous system.

-Some researchers recommend a specific ratio of inhalation to exhalation that can be practiced in the moment when wanting to achieve a more relaxed breathing state.
-For example, Inna Kahzan, a clinical instructor of psychology at Harvard Medical School, recommends a 4:6 ratio — 40% of the breath cycle spent on inhalation and 60% of the breath cycle spent on exhalation.
+Some researchers recommend a specific ratio of inhalation to exhalation that can be practiced at the moment when wanting to achieve a more relaxed breathing state.
+For example, Inna Kahzan, a clinical instructor of psychology at Harvard Medical School, recommends a 4:6 ratio — 40% of the breath cycle spent on inhalation, and 60% of the breath cycle spent on exhalation.

 With this practice, she recommends “low and slow” diaphragmatic breathing, where you “pay attention to the location of the breath, smooth transition from exhalation to inhalation, long and complete exhalation, without focusing on the depth of the inhalation.”

-Though the exact breath count that is most helpful for you may vary based on your natural breathing rate (some people tend to breath at a higher/lower rate than others), a rough estimate of what this ratio would look like is to inhale for a count of 1…2…3…4 and then exhale for a count of 1…2…3…4…5…6, where each count lasts one second.
+Though the exact breath count that’s most helpful for you may vary based on your natural breathing rate (some people tend to breathe at a higher/lower rate than others), a rough estimate of what this ratio would look like is to inhale for a count of 1…2…3…4, and then exhale for a count of 1…2…3…4…5…6, where each count lasts one second.

 It’s worth mentioning that the focus on extended exhalation as a way to relax your breathing is not a new concept.
 In fact, many yoga traditions have extended exhalation as a core part of their practice.
-For example, some researchers have tested the effects of pranayama yoga breathing, where the inhalation to exhalation ratio is 1:2, in patients with asthma.
+Some researchers have tested the effects of pranayama yoga breathing, where the inhalation-to-exhalation ratio is 1:2, in patients with asthma.

-Practice Deep Breathing: Reduce Stress By Extending Your Exhale
+Practice Deep Breathing: Reduce Stress by Focusing on Your Exhale, Not Your Inhale

 Ready to Take the Next Step?